 - (1) Measurement mode: Selects the measurement mode.
 "4.1 Selecting the Measurement Mode" - (2) Create a config file: Creates configuration data containing the measurement mode, recording setup, and main unit setup.
 "8.1 Create a config file" - (3) Recording Setup: Configures settings related to recording, such as the recording conditions and channel.
 "8.2 Recording Setup" - (4) Main Unit Setup: Configures settings related to the main unit, such as the time and communication.
-"8.3 Main Unit Setup" - (5) Management: Performs management of the main unit, such as file operations andmaintenance.
+"8.3 Main Unit Setup" - (5) Management: Performs management of the main unit, such as file operations and maintenance.
 "8.4 Management"

-8.1.
-Create a config file
+Create a config file 8.1.